Restriction theorems for $\mu$-(semi)stable framed sheaves: Harder-Narasimhan filtration

-for $i=1, \ldots, l-1.$ \end{itemize} \end{proposition} \proof The arguments used to prove this proposition are similar to the one used in the proof of the analogous result for vector bundles on curves (see Lemma 1.3.8 in \cite{art:hardernarasimhan1974}). \endproof Now we turn to the case in which the rank of $F$ is positive.
-First, we give the following definition. \begin{definition} Let $F$ be a coherent sheaf of positive rank and $\mathcal{E}=(E, \alpha\colon E\rightarrow F)$ a framed sheaf where $\ker\alpha$ is nonzero and torsion free.
-A \textit{Harder-Narasihman filtration} for $\mathcal{E}$ is an increasing filtration of framed saturated subsheaves
+for $i=1, \ldots, l-1.$ \end{itemize} \end{proposition} \proof We prove this result by means of arguments similar to those used in \cite[Lemma 1.3.8]{art:hardernarasimhan1974} to get the analogous result. \qedhere\endproof Now we turn to the case in which $\mathrm{Im}\:\alpha$ has dimension $d.$ First, we give the following definition. \begin{definition} Let $\mathcal{E}=(E, \alpha)$ be a $d$-dimensional sheaf where $\ker\alpha$ is a pure sheaf of dimension $d$ and $\mathrm{Im}\:\alpha$ has dimension $d.$ A \textit{Harder-Narasimhan filtration} for $\mathcal{E}$ is an increasing filtration of framed saturated subsheaves